kabanero-io/guides/publish/stack-microprofile/stack-microprofile.md

 ## What you'll learn

+Application stacks enable the development and optimization of microservice applications.
+With application stacks, developers don’t need to manage the full software development stack or be experts on underlying container technologies or Kubernetes.
+Application stacks are customized for specific enterprises to incorporate their company standards and technology choices.
+Developers access these stacks by configuring their development environment to point to a stack configuration.

-You'll learn how to create and run a simple cloud native microservice based on the Eclipse MicroProfile application stack.
-You’ll learn how to configure your development environment, update the microservice that you created and deploy it to Kubernetes or serverless.
+In this guide, you’ll learn how to configure your development environment, then create and run a simple cloud native microservice based on the Eclipse MicroProfile application stack.
+Finally, you’ll update the microservice that you created and deploy it to Kubernetes or serverless.
 Deployment to serverless is optional depending on whether you want to Scale to Zero.

-The Eclipse MicroProfile application stack enables the development and optimization of microservices.
-With application stacks, developers don't need to manage full software development stacks or be experts on underlying container technologies or Kubernetes.
-Application stacks are customized for specific enterprises to incorporate their company standards and technology choices.

 Applications in this guide are written based on the Eclipse MicroProfile API specifications, built and run with the [Open Liberty](https://openliberty.io/) runtime, and deployed to Kubernetes through a modern DevOps toolchain that is triggered in Git.